 If the former attorney is retired, how do I find a will?
 Tracking it down may still be a matter of a few phone calls.
 If that attorney died, however, finding the attorney who took over keeping the wills will be harder to find out.
 Contacting your local bar association may be a good start, as it is likely that someone there may know.
 If the attorney who drafted the will worked for a firm when the will was drafted that is still in existence, that firm probably would still have the will, regardless of what happened to the individual attorney.

 One complication for the executor would be if either the will was never in the possession of the drafting attorney or if the decedent wrote the will alone.
-In a case such as that, the executor would have to look in what would be the most likely places for the will to be.
-Usually, wills are kept with other important papers, which means they could be with those papers at home in a place such as a safe or a file cabinet.
+In a case such as that, the executor would have to look in what would be the most likely places to find the will.
+Usually, people keep wills with other important papers, which means they could be with those papers at home in a place such as a safe or a file cabinet.

-If the potential executor has to look through a safe deposit box at a bank in search of the will, he or she would need to file a motion with the Surrogate’s Court to have the box opened, unless the executor is an authorized user of that box.
+If the potential executor has to look through a safe deposit box at a bank in search of the will, he or she would need to file a motion for the Surrogate’s Court to issue an Order to open the safe deposit box, unless the executor is an authorized user of that box.

 If you looked at how do you find a will and came back empty-handed, and the will remains lost after all of these efforts, or perhaps there was no will in the first place, it is very likely that the estate would be treated as if the person died without a will, meaning that intestacy succession rules would apply.